dotcomadot/ffmpeg_media_transcode_utillity/README.md

 1. **FFmpeg:**
    - Download and install FFmpeg from the official website: [FFmpeg Download](https://ffmpeg.org/download.html).
-   - Set the correct path to the FFmpeg executable in the script.

 2. **Input Folder:**
    - Prepare a folder containing the video files you want to transcode.